By Sue Pulvermacher-Alt, Former Educator

 Matching kids to books of interest is what great librarians have always done.
 But a librarian isn’t always there when a child finishes a book and begins looking for the next one.How can we introduce kids to titles that may be of interest to them?
 How can we easily (and safely) open new worlds of books for our students?

-When used together this data allows us to offer each student personalized suggestions for the next book to read.
+When used together, this data allows us to offer each student personalized suggestions for the next book to read.

-The “Top Books for You” shelf greets students each time they log into Renaissance Accelerated Reader®.
+The “Top Books for You” shelf greets students each time they log in to Renaissance Accelerated Reader®.
 These suggestions complement what librarians do every day—get kids excited about the next book to read.

-Whether books or ice cream, we want kids to know there are thousands of choices out there and want to encourage them to try new flavors now and then.
+Whether books or ice cream, we want kids to know there are thousands of choices out there, and we want to encourage them to try new flavors now and then.
 My daughter expanded her reading interests and has grown up to become her own strong female character in her own story of life.
 When she has ice cream, she frequently chooses vanilla.
 And that’s perfectly fine.

 “Eat Ice Cream.
 Read Books.
 Be Happy.” ― Carew Papritz